 Interferon-β1a (IFN-β1a, Avonex®) is a cytokine in the interferon family used to treat the relapsing-remitting and secondary-progressive forms of Multiple Sclerosis (MS).
 The beneficial effect of IFN-β in MS probably results from a variety of modulatory actions, such as a for example modulation of IgG synthesis, an increase of Interleukin -10 levels, and the inhibition of Interleukin-1β and TNF-α.
 Avonex® was approved in 1996 and biosimilars are already on the market, e.g. CinnoVex®.

 Pegfilgrastim is a variant of G-CSF (Neulasta®) coupled to a polyethylene glycol (PEG) molecule.
 The PEG form has a longer half-life, thus reducing the necessity of daily injections.
-Pegfilgrastim patents already expired in the US (EU in 2017) and biosimilars are in development at companies such as Mylan, Biocon, and Coherus.
+Pegfilgrastim patents already expired in US in 2015 and in EU in 2017.
+Biosimilars are already in development at companies such as Apobiologix, Cinfa Biotech, USV, Intas, and Sandoz.